![]() |

-| Princess Mary from A Biographical Memoir of Frederick, Duke of York and Albany by John Watkins (1827 |
+Princess Mary from A Biographical Memoir of Frederick, Duke of York and Albany by J Watkins (1827)

-Princess Mary was born on 25 April 1776 at Buckingham House, the eleventh child and fourth daughter of King George III and Queen Charlotte.
-She was christened on 19 May in the great council chamber at St James’ Palace by the Archbishop of Canterbury.
+Mary was born on 25 April 1776 at Buckingham House, and was christened on 19 May in the great council chamber at St James’ Palace by the Archbishop of Canterbury.

 Education